Operations management: Operations management

 FedEx in 1971 provided the first overnight delivery of packages in the U.S. This was based on the innovative idea of flying all packages into the single airport in Memphis Tenn by midnight each day, resorting the packages for delivery to destinations and then flying them back out the next morning for delivery to numerous locations.
 This concept of a fast package delivery system created a whole new industry, and eventually allowed fast delivery of online orders by Amazon and other retailers.

 Walmart provided the first example of very low cost retailing through design of their stores and efficient management of their entire supply chain.
 Starting with a single store in Roger's Arkansas in 1962, Walmart has now become the world's largest company.
 This was accomplished by adhering to their system of delivering the goods and the service to the customers at the lowest possible cost.
 The operations system included careful selection of merchandise, low cost sourcing, ownership of transportation, cross-docking, efficient location of stores and friendly home-town service to the customer.

 In 1987 the International Organization for Standardization (ISO), recognizing the growing importance of quality, issued the ISO 9000, a family of standards related to quality management systems.
 There standards apply to both manufacturing and service organizations.
 There has been some controversy regarding the proper procedures to follow and the amount of paperwork involved, but much of that has improved in current ISO 9000 revisions.

-With the coming of the Internet, in 1994 Amazon devised a service system of on-line retailing and distribution.
-With this innovative system customers were able to search for products they might like to buy, enter the order for the product, pay online, and track delivery of the product to their location, all in two days.
+With the coming of the Internet, in 1994 Amazon devised a service system of online retailing and distribution.
+With this system customers were able to search for products they might like to buy, enter the order for the product, pay online, and track delivery of the product to their location, in approximately two days.
 This required not only very large computer operations, but dispersed warehouses, and an efficient transportation system.
 Service to customers including a high merchandise assortment, return services of purchases, and fast delivery is at the forefront of this business.
 It is the customer being in the system during the production and delivery of the service that distinguishes all services from manufacturing.